Harry-Sheng/harry-sheng/README.md

 👋 Hello, I am Harry Sheng.

-⚡ Fun fact: In my free time, I enjoy going to the gym and doing some powerlifting stuff.
+⚡ Fun fact: In my free time, I enjoy going to the gym and doing some powerlifting.
 My current PB is squat 200kg, bench 110kg, and deadlift 220kg. :)